Relative Ding and $K$-stability of toric Fano manifolds in low dimensions

-Using these quantities, we can define (uniform) relative Ding polystability, which is the main topic of the present paper. \begin{definition} Let $X$ be a toric Fano manifold and $P$ the corresponding Fano polytope. \begin{enumerate}[\upshape(1)] \item $X$ is relatively Ding semistable if $I_\theta(f)\ge 0$ for any rational PL convex function $f$ on $P$. \item $X$ is relatively Ding polystable if $X$ is relatively Ding semistable, and $I_\theta(f)=0$ if and only if $f$ is affine. \item $X$ is relatively Ding unstable if $X$ is not relatively Ding semistable. \item $X$ is uniformly relatively Ding polystable if there exists $\delta>0$ such that $I_\theta(f)\ge \delta\vert\vert f\rvert\rvert_{J}$ for any rational PL convex function $f$ on $P$. \end{enumerate} \end{definition}

-Since the triviality of the reduced $J$-norm characterizes affine functions, uniform relative Ding polystability is a priori stronger than relative Ding polystability.
+Using these quantities, we can define (uniform) relative Ding stability of toric Fano manifolds as follows. \begin{definition} Let $X$ be a toric Fano manifold and $P$ the corresponding Fano polytope. \begin{enumerate}[\upshape(1)] \item $X$ is relatively Ding semistable if $D_v^{NA}(f)\ge 0$ for any rational PL convex function $f$. \item $X$ is relatively Ding stable if $X$ is relatively Ding semistable, and $D_v^{NA}(f)=0$ if and only if $f$ is affine. \item $X$ is relatively Ding unstable if $X$ is not relatively Ding semistable. \item $X$ is uniformly relatively Ding stable if there exists $\delta>0$ such that $D_v^{NA}(f)\ge \delta J_{T}^{NA}(f)$ for any rational PL convex function $f$. \end{enumerate} \end{definition} Since the triviality of non-Archimedean reduced $J$-functional characterizes affine functions, uniform relative Ding stability is a priori stronger than relative Ding stability.